aphalo/ggpmisc/README.md

 of extensions to R package ‘ggplot2’ (&gt;= 3.0.0) with emphasis on annotations and highlighting related to fitted models and data summaries.
 Data summaries shown as text, tables or equations are implemented.
 New geoms support insets in ggplots.
-The location of fit summaries and graphical insets within the plotting area needs usually to be set independently of the `x` and `y` scales.
-The “natural” coordinates to use in such cases are expressed in ‘grid’ “npc” units in the range 0..1 for which new aesthetics and their scales are made available.

-## ggplot methods

-Being `ggplot()` defined as a generic method in ‘ggplot2’ makes it possible to define specializations, and we provide two for time series stored in objects of classes `ts` and `xts` which automatically convert these objects into tibbles and set the as default the aesthetic mappings for `x` and `y`.
-A companion function `try_tibble()` is also exported.
+## Extended Grammar of graphics

+The position of annotations within the plotting area depends in most cases on graphic design considerations rather than on properties such as the range of values in the data being plotted.
+In particular, the location within the plotting area of large annotation objects like model-fit summaries, location maps, plots, and tables needs usually to be set independently of the `x` and `y` scales, rescaling or any transformations.
+To acknowledge this, the Grammar of Graphics is here expanded by supporting *x* and *y* positions expressed in ‘grid’ “npc” units in the range 0..1.
+This is implemented with new (pseudo-)aesthetics *npcx* and *npcy* and their corresponding scales, plus geometries and a revised `annotate()` function.
+The new aesthetics function in “parallel” with the *x* and *y* aesthetics used for plotting data.
+The advantage of this approach is that the syntax used for annotations becomes identical to that used for plotting data and that annotations with approach *cleanly* support facets in a way consistent with the rest of the gramamr.

+## Aesthetics and scales

+Scales `scale_npcx_continuous()` and `scale_npcy_continuous()` and the
+corresponding new aesthetics `npcx` and `npcy` make it possible to add graphic elements and text to plots using coordinates expressed in `npc` units for the location within the plotting area.

+Scales `scale_x_logFC()` and `scale_y_logFC()` are suitable for plotting of log fold change data.
+Scales `scale_x_Pvalue()`, `scale_y_Pvalue()`, `scale_x_FDR()` and `scale_y_FDR()` are suitable for plotting *p*-values and adjusted *p*-values or false discovery rate (FDR).
+Default arguments are suitable for volcano and quadrant plots as used for transcriptomics, metabolomics and similar data.

+Scales `scale_colour_outcome()`, `scale_fill_outcome()` and
+`scale_shape_outcome()` and functions `outome2factor()`,
+`threshold2factor()`, `xy_outcomes2factor()` and
+`xy_thresholds2factor()` used together make it easy to map ternary numeric outputs and logical binary outcomes to color, fill and shape aesthetics.
+Default arguments are suitable for volcano, quadrant and other plots as used for genomics, metabolomics and similar data.

 ## Geometries

 Geometries `geom_table()`, `geom_plot()` and `geom_grob()` make it
-possible to add inset tables, inset plots, and arbitrary ‘grid’ graphical objects as layers to a ggplot using native coordinates for `x` and `y`.
+possible to add inset tables, inset plots, and arbitrary ‘grid’ graphical objects including bitmaps and vector graphics as layers to a ggplot using native coordinates for `x` and `y`.

 Geometries `geom_text_npc()`, `geom_label_npc()`, `geom_table_npc()`,
 `geom_plot_npc()` and `geom_grob_npc()`, `geom_text_npc()` and
-`geom_label_npc()` are versions of geometries that interpret positions on *x* and *y* axes using aesthetics `npcx` and `npcy` values expressed in “npc” units.
+`geom_label_npc()` are versions of geometries that accept positions on *x* and *y* axes using aesthetics `npcx` and `npcy` values expressed in “npc” units.

 Geometries `geom_x_margin_arrow()`, `geom_y_margin_arrow()`,
 `geom_x_margin_grob()`, `geom_y_margin_grob()`, `geom_x_margin_point()`